kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Probability.md

 > Q-Q plot can also help us in determining whether we have same distributions; given two random variables $\color{#F99417}x$ and $\color{#F99417}y$.

-## Student's t-distribution
+## Student's t-distribution or t-distribution

+A continuos probability distribution that generalizes the normal distribution.
+It is symmetric around zero and bell-shaped, but has heavier tails than the normal distribution.  $\color{#F99417}t(\nu)$

-Student's t-distribution or simply t-distribution is a distribution that arises when estimating the mean of a normal distribution with different sized samples.
+ that arises when estimating the mean of a normal distribution with different sized samples.
 It is a continuous probability distribution.
-Observations in a  t-distribution $\color{#F99417}T(\nu)$ are calculated from $\color{#F99417}N(\mu, \sigma)$, for describing the interval for the population mean in the normal distribution is;
+Observations in a  t-distribution  are calculated from $\color{#F99417}N(\mu, \sigma)$, for describing the interval for the population mean in the normal distribution is;

 $$\texttt{data }= \frac{x - \mu(x)}{\frac{S}{\sqrt{n}}}$$